Fire Services Bureau

-The Fire Services Bureau (消防局; Corpo de Bombeiros, (Note: Meaning Fire Department in the literal translation.)
-CB) is responsible for fire and rescue services in Macau.
-Volunteer fire brigades in Macau dates back to 1851 and full-time department in 1883.
-Prior to 1851, the Portuguese military provided fire services in the colony.
-In 1999, the CB became a fully civilian agency.
-Today the department is organized under the Macau Security Force (since 1976 after decades as a division of public works, Leal Senado and municipal control).
+The Fire Services Bureau (消防局; Corpo de Bombeiros, (Note: Meaning "fire department" in the literal translation.)
+FSB or CB) is responsible for fire and rescue services in Macau.
+The department is organized under the Macau Security Force (since 1976 after decades as a division of public works, Leal Senado and municipal control).
 The brigade is responsible for fire and rescue for both land and air.

 The CB operates an ambulance service (Ambulância de Macau), but the Macau Red Cross also operates ambulances (Toyota HiAce vans) for emergency and non-emergencies to local hospitals with volunteer staff.

 The organization has a total of 739 uniformed firefighters and paramedics serving from seven fire stations in Macau with one central HQ on Macau.

+History

+The FSB traces its origin to volunteer fire brigades in Macau in 1851 before it became a full-time department in 1883.
+In 1999, the FSB became a fully civilian agency.